evolvedgorilla/TriForum/README.md

 # TriForum
-Conversation forum focused on triathlon made with PHP
+Conversation forum focused on triathlon.
+I made this website using HTML5 ,CSS3, PHP and MySQL.